-Danang o Talaoloon han Business Office 843-525-8355 The Business Office is responsible for the financial management and the accounting functions of the College, including disbursement of financial aid awards and management of student accounts.
+Business Office 843-525-8355 The Business Office is responsible for the financial management and the accounting functions of the College, including disbursement of financial aid awards and management of student accounts.
 Tuition and fee payments may be made at the main campus in Beaufort, at the New River campus and at the Hampton H. Mungin Center campus; or online at http://webadvisor.tcl.edu.

-Personnel Office 843-525-8253 The Personnel Office is responsible for all phases of personnel administration and payroll functions for the College.
+Personnel Office 843-525-8253

+The Personnel Office is responsible for all phases of personnel administration and payroll functions for the College.
 TCL is an equal opportunity employer and does not discriminate on the basis of race, color, religion, affirmative action, national or ethnic origin, creed, marital status, veteran status, disability, sex, or age in its employment practices.

-Business Office 843-525-8249 The office of the Vice President for Administrative Services is responsible for business and financial operations of the College including the business office, campus security, physical plant management, information technology, and the bookstore.
-Building 4 Health Sciences Programs 843-525-8267 health@tcl.edu Building 4 houses classrooms, health sciences laboratories, faculty offices and the office for the Dean of Health Sciences.
-Building 6 Academic Affairs Office 843-525-8244 The office of the Vice President for Academic Affairs is responsible for all college credit programming including the planning, development, coordination, review, accreditation, and administration of each program.
-All concerns regarding academics including assessment and placement testing, the Learning Resources Center, electronic learning and broadcast services should be directed to the office of the Vice President for Academic Affairs.
-Planning and Institutional Effectiveness Office 843-525-5952 The office for Planning and Institutional Effectiveness supports the College's Strategic Planning process and efforts associated with college-wide institutional effectiveness.
-President's Office 843-525-8347 The President is the College's Chief Executive Officer.
-TCL Foundation 843-525-8294 Technical College of the Lowcountry Foundation Inc. (TCL Foundation) was established in 1983 to enhance private sector resource development of the College.
+Business Office 843-525-8249

+The office of the Vice President for Administrative Services is responsible for business and financial operations of the College including the business office, campus security, physical plant management, information technology, and the bookstore.

+Health Sciences Programs 843-525-8267 health@tcl.edu

+Building 4 houses classrooms, health sciences laboratories, faculty offices and the office for the Dean of Health Sciences.

+Academic Affairs Office 843-525-8244

+The office of the Vice President for Academic Affairs is responsible for all college credit and non-credit programming including the planning, development, coordination, review, accreditation, and administration of each program.
+All concerns regarding academics including assessment and placement testing, the Learning Resources Center, electronic learning, broadcast services, and Continuing Education should be directed to the office of the Vice President for Academic Affairs.

+Planning and Institutional Effectiveness Office 843-525-5952

+The office for Planning and Institutional Effectiveness supports the College's Strategic Planning process and efforts associated with college-wide institutional effectiveness.

+President's Office 843-525-8247

+The President is the College's Chief Executive Officer.

+Institutional Advancement/ TCL Foundation

+Technical College of the Lowcountry Foundation Inc. (TCL Foundation) was established in 1983 to enhance private sector resource development of the College.
 The TCL Foundation sponsors ongoing public relations and fund-raising projects that strengthen the College's financial resources and its ties to the community.
 Contributions from corporations, foundations, area businesses and individuals are used to acquire state of-the-art equipment, fund scholarships, sponsor special events, and support the Foundation's endowment.

-Building 9
+Grants/Institutional Advancement Office 843-525-8317

+The Institutional Advancement Office is responsible for all aspects of grants procurement, management and documentation.

+Arts and Sciences Division Office

+843-525-8281 artsandsciences@tcl.edu

-Arts and Sciences Division Office 843-525-8281 artsandsciences@tcl.edu Building 9 houses classrooms, faculty offices and the office for the Dean of Arts and Sciences.
+Building 9 houses classrooms, faculty offices and the office for the Dean of Arts and Sciences and houses classrooms for Early Care and Education.